floss1138/dbDotCad/README.md

 Tha authir cannot spell and his werk is full of typos... however there are a couple of intentional variations.
 AutoKAD is produced by AUTODESC - if spelt correctly these are trademarks of a well known (and fantastic) product from a well known company.
 The alternative spellings avoid copyright issues and may prevent search engines picking up this document.
 Some AutoKAD commands will be explained but this is not a CAD tutorial. dbDotCad is not about CAD, its about databases, programming and interfacing to MongoDB with CAD as the data source.
 There are lots of good tutorials for AutoKAD.
 This is not one of them.

+**Why use familiar acronyms in a different context?**

+It makes them easier to remember.
+CPD, CSI - see what they usually mean via the [acronym finder] (http://www.acronymfinder.com).

 ### THE CONCEPT OF CONNECTIVITY

 A connection exists between a start point and an end point.
 It could be a pipe, or a cable or a fiber.
 It could carry one service, or many.